 In the long term, governments may favor monetary instruments that:

+The Digital Turkish Lira represents a significant step in Türkiye's financial digitalization strategy.
 Although still in the testing phase, its eventual introduction may reshape payment systems, regulatory compliance frameworks, and investment environments.

 Foreign investors should monitor CBDC developments carefully, as state issued digital currencies may play an increasingly central role in global financial markets.